Podcast: Download (264.3KB)

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | iHeartRadio | Stitcher | TuneIn | Deezer

 I have just added two more fresh-from-the-bookstore books to the wobbling pile of ‘to-read’ books on the shelf.
-This pile does not include the stack of ‘started-but-not-finished’ books (my 3 summer reads too) sitting on the other end of the shelf.
+This pile does not include the stack of Reading-In-Progress (RIP) books (my 3 summer reads too) sitting on the other end of the shelf.
 And, the latter has yet to account for my various kindle purchases sitting in the cloud.

 Currently, there are no English terms that describe precisely the above phenomenon – accumulation of unread books, which were initially purchased with the intention of reading them.
 The phenomenon is not the same as bibliomania.
 Bibliomania which is defined as a person who is obsessed with amassing certain books such as first editions.

 The Japanese has a word that cleverly captures the phenomenon – Tsundoku.

 Origins Of Tsundoku

 Tsundoku is a Japanese term with origins tracing back to as far as the Meiji era (1868-1912).
 The term is a product of combining two elements – ‘let something pile up’ and ‘to read’.
 Today it is widely defined as buying books with the intention to read, but for a thousand-and-one reasons, most of these books are unread and start to pile up.

 Even though Tsundoku dates back to 150 years ago, it is only in the recent years that it has become a buzzword.
 A quick search on google shows that the earliest appearance on internet was in 2012.